warmwell.com

 It is, as Fred Brown said, "a beautiful piece of kit, simple and not costly" - and making use of it three years ago, as it was used in Uruguay in the same year, would have avoided bloodshed and trauma.
 The RT-PCR rapid diagnosis kit now used by the Pennsylvania Veterinary Laboratory - ( "in a matter of hours, it can determine both the presence and strain of the disease") is the Smart Cycler .
 We have confirmation from the journalist who wrote last Sunday's article in the Philadelphia Inquirer that the "new machine" is indeed the same machine that was offered to the UK government by the Agricultural Research Service (ARS) of USDA in early March 2001 for field tests.
 It is, as we hear from the Cepheid installer, now in 80% of all US state public health laboratories.

-"Unfortunately, yet understandably, Pirbright staff were too busy coping with the demands of epidemic control to explore new technology during the spring and summer of 2001 .
+As was noted in tactfully phrased evidence to the Royal Society Inquiry (pdf. new window) "Unfortunately, yet understandably, Pirbright staff were too busy coping with the demands of epidemic control to explore new technology during the spring and summer of 2001 .
 As a result, my offer to provide the latest diagnostic technology was not taken up.

 Fortunately, we were able to take the devices and test system into the field in Uruguay in November 2001, where they performed splendidly on farm in a remote area..."

 The Philidephia article noted that even with the help of the older, slower Bio-rad machine: ".. the state was able to announce that it had confirmed avian influenza, that the particular strain was virulent in poultry, and that it was unrelated to the type implicated in Thailand and Vietnam.
-The public was reassured that there was no Asian connection.
-Agriculture officials knew how big a quarantine was needed, and scientists had crucial details needed to start tracing the source of the infection."

 The Smart Cycler, with appropriate reagent, is considerably faster.